Key Takeaways

 Within SafeGraph Places, the Placekey and parent Placekey columns help identify the physical location of a POI and how it is spatially related to other places.
 When both components of a Placekey come together, it results in the ‘what’ and the ‘where’ of a specific POI and serves as a join-key to simplify bringing multiple location-based datasets together.

 Placekey is a unique and persistent ID tied to an individual POI that simplifies joining location-based datasets from multiple sources.
-Think of a Starbucks location inside of a shopping mall - that Starbucks will have a unique Placekey because of its geographic location and the type of place it is.
+Think of a Starbucks location inside of a shopping mall, that Starbucks will have a unique Placekey because of its geographic location and the type of place it is.
 Each record in the Places dataset contains a Placekey.

 The parent Placekey column, on the other hand, is only populated in rows representing places that are contained by another place.
 Using the previous example, the Starbucks store inside the mall will have both a Placekey and a parent Placekey, where the Placekey represents the store itself, and the parent Placekey represents the entire shopping mall.
 This concept of representing how places are related to each other physically is what we call ‘spatial hierarchy.’
 Spatial hierarchy metadata appended to SafeGraph Places indicates when a place is standalone, exists within a larger structure, or shares a physical location with another place.
+Read more about these nested relationships in Working With Locations Inside Other Locations.

 Placekey and Parent Placekey denote spatial hierarchy (how places relate to each other), such as a store within a mall.